P10-Robuddy/linorobot2/README.md

     echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
     echo "source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash" >> ~/.bashrc

 Also set a ROS_DOMAIN variable.
 Here it is set to 60.
+If not set, then it defaults to 0.

     echo "export ROS_DOMAIN_ID=60" >> ~/.bashrc

 Also set a ROBOT_NAMESPACE variable.
-Here it is set to polybot1.
+Here it is set to polybot01.
+If not set, then it defaults to "polybot01"

-    echo "export ROBOT_NAMESPACE=polybot1" >> ~/.bashrc
+    echo "export ROBOT_NAMESPACE=polybot01" >> ~/.bashrc

 Now source your _bashrc_ for the changes to take effect: